Deploy a Groundplex on Kubernetes

 Overview

 SnapLogic supports Kubernetes orchestration on your Groundplex instances.
-You can deploy Snaplex nodes in your Kubernetes environment by creating a Helm Chart that defines the node configuration for discoverability within the Kubernetes environment.
+You can deploy Snaplex nodes in your Kubernetes environment by creating a Helm Chart that defines the node configuration for discoverability in the Kubernetes environment.
 This article explains how you can deploy and configure SnapLogic Snaplex nodes in a Kubernetes environment and contains an attached Helm Chart that you can use.

 Workflow

-1. Download the Snaplex configuration file
+- Download the configuration file

-2. Run the Snaplex Service
+- Run the Snaplex service

-3. Deploy Helm chart
+- Deploy the Helm chart

-Download the configuration file from Admin Manager
+Download the configuration file

-3. Click Cancel to exit the screen.
+file. - Click Cancel to exit the screen.

 Run the Snaplex with Org credentials